Direkt zum Hauptbereich

 I read in Intelligence Online that France has apparently now definitely refused a visa to a Chinese researcher.
 He wanted to take part in a seminar on Tibet that was being held in Paris.
-Reason: This researcher works at the China Institute of Contemporary International Relations (CICIR).
+Reason: This researcher works at the China Institutes of Contemporary International Relations (CICIR).
 Intelligence Online summarises the reasons for this very comprehensibly: „The CICIR is one of Beijing's oldest and most influential institutes for international research studies, which reports directly to the Ministry of State Security (MSS or Guoanbu)and is supervised by the Central Committee of the Chinese Communist Party (CCP).“

 In a Wikipedia entry it is formulated even more viciously and clearly: